 Salted Caramel White Russian Cocktail

-- Hold a spoon over the mouth of the glass, upside down.
-Very slowly, pour the heavy cream over the back of the spoon so that the cream slides off into the glass.
+- Hold a spoon over mouth of glass, upside down.
+Very slowly, pour heavy cream over back of spoon so that cream slides off into glass.1 ounce heavy whipping cream

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.